-Thank you for your interest in Keyboard Studies at Shorter University!
-Shorter has a long tradition of excellence in producing pianists and organists.
+Shorter has a tradition of excellence in producing pianists and organists.
 Our graduates can be found across the United States in college teaching positions, as church organists and choir directors, as professional collaborative artists (accompanists), and as first-rate private instructors of piano and organ.

-As a pianist or organist at Shorter University, you will benefit from excellent one-on-one teaching by professors of piano and organ.
+As a keyboard student at Shorter University, you will benefit from excellent one-on-one teaching by professors of piano and organ.
 You will also have ample opportunity to perform as a soloist and as a collaborative artist.

 There are several degree programs to choose from and we can help you decide which program is best-suited for you.
 Questions regarding keyboard studies and piano pedagogy may be directed to Dr. Jerico Vasquez at email@example.com.

 Currently, we offer the following degree programs:

 - Bachelor of Music in Piano Performance